 Vinegar Bend is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Vinegar Bend is a town of sales and office workers, managers, and transportation and shipping workers.
 There are especially a lot of people living in Vinegar Bend who work in office and administrative support (55.95%), management occupations (38.10%), and business and financial occupations (5.95%).

-Overall, Vinegar Bend’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Vinegar Bend’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Vinegar Bend has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Vinegar Bend has few renters and college students.
 But the biggest reason it is quieter in Vinegar Bend than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Vinegar Bend may be for you.